Creating a custom palette

 Here’s the process for customizing this code for your organization:

-1. Copy the code below into your own R script file.
+- Copy the code below into your own

-4. Re-define the palettes in the org_palettes list to use the colors you defined in the org_colors vector.
-You can use the same names as the ones in the example, or you can change them to something that makes more sense for your organization.
+org_paletteslist to use the colors you defined in theorg_colorsvector.
+You can use the same names as the ones in the example, or you can change them to something that makes more sense for your organization. - Load the

 4 The code itself